Eschatologue/CM_wiki/docs/lore/glossary.md

 *Nation*

-The Dominion of Albion is the home of the Londiniers and occupies the largest territory in Antares.
+The Dominion of Albion is the home of the Londoners and occupies the largest territory in Antares.
 Characterised by its appetite for expansion and might, Albion boasts the strongest military in the region alongside a behemoth of industry, solidifying its status as a hegemonic power in Antares.

 ---